 Overall, there are six models available, each with three colorways.
 Our personal picks of the bunch are the M20i Team and the M21e Team.
 The Orbea Terra M20i Team features a Shimano GRX Di2 2x drivetrain and Fulcrum Rapid Red 900 wheelset.
 A carbon handlebar and seatpost courtesy of Orbea’s OC offer great adjustability.

 Meanwhile, the Terra M21eTeam features the same OMR carbon frame paired to a SRAM Force AXS XPLR drivetrain, with a 40t chainring and 10-44t cassette.
 This model also receives a Fulcrum Rapid Red 500 wheelset, Easton EC70 AX gravel handlebars, and Pirelli Cinturato Gravel H tires, some of our favorite components and ones we would choose on our own custom builds.

-Regardless of what model you choose, each carbon Gain is eligible for the Orbea MyO program, offering everything from custom component selection to custom color choices.
+Regardless of what model you choose, each carbon Terra is eligible for the Orbea MyO program, offering everything from custom component selection to custom color choices.

 The previous Orbea Terra was billed as an all-road bike.
 The new one says it’s all about gravel, regardless of the king of gravel you might come across, but it still offers the composure needed for an all-road bike.
 Has Orbea managed to turn their bike into an ultra-capable gravel bike?
 By finding the intersection of speed, comfort, and versatility, we think the Terra will find a lot of happy homes.

 Want one for yourself?
 Shop Orbea Terra at Contender Bicycles or contact us with questions.